Image

 • Driving referral traffic from placements.
 As you gain high-quality placements through content marketing, you drive referral traffic back to your site.
 In other words, you can tap into the audience of a larger publisher and direct users back to your website.

 • Increasing the volume and quality of sites linking to your website.
 Having a large number of high-quality links for your website is a major factor in SEO rankings.
-As you build links through placements, you improve your website’s organic SEO authority.
+As you build links through placements, you optimize your website’s organic SEO authority.

 • Increasing the amount of content on your website.
 Another major factor in improving the SEO authority of a website is content.
 As you publish new content on your website, you send signals to search engines that improve your website’s organic SEO authority.